Is Your Roof Monsoon Ready?

 Monsoon season starts about mid-June and lasts until mid-September.
 You can expect high winds, thunderstorms, and localized flooding during that time.
 And if your roof isn’t in good shape, you may be in store for some expensive surprises.

 Unfortunately, a monsoon can do a lot of damage to your roof, especially if it’s not in a good place to begin with.

 High winds can blow off loose shingles, which makes your roof vulnerable to water damage.

 Hail can damage already weakened roofing materials to the point where rain leaks into your home.

 Increased rainfall can get into your home through deteriorated roofing or gaps in flashing.
 Once there, that water can lead to costly internal damage, including mold and mildew.
 Furthermore, if your gutters are clogged, excess water could back up under shingles or damage your foundation.

 The extra rainfall needs a clear pathway away from your home or commercial property.
 This is also an ideal time to ensure that penetrations and flashings are checked and sealed as necessary.

 How to Prepare for Monsoon Season in Arizona

-Maybe you had people working on your roof last winter installing solar, fixing your air conditioning, or fitting a new skylight.
-Or maybe you have trees near your property, overhanging your roof.
-Any of these could have caused roof damage that could quickly become an expensive problem this summer.
-If you are not certain your roof is ready, check with a licensed, insured roofing contractor to be sure.
-Check SUNVEK!
+Maybe you had people working on your roof last winter installing solar, fixing your air conditioning or installing a receiving dish.
+Or you may have trees adjacent to your building, overhanging your roof.
+Any of these could have caused roof damage that could quickly become an expensive problem during the Arizona monsoon season.

 Ready to start your project?